BioJulia/SingleCellProjections.jl/README.md

 ### Filtering
 It is possible to filter variables and observations.
-Here we remove all cells labeled as `"other"`.
+Here we keep all cells that are not labeled as `"other"`.
 ```julia
 julia> filtered = filter_obs("celltype.l1"=>!isequal("other"), normalized);
 ```

 ### Principal Component Analysis (PCA)
 Now we are ready to perform Principal Component Analysis (PCA).
-This is computed by the Singular Value Decomposition (SVD), so we should call the `svd` function, using the `nsv` parameter for specifying the number of dimensions.
+This is computed by the Singular Value Decomposition (SVD), so we should call the `svd` function.
+The number of dimensions is specified using the `nsv` parameter.
 ```julia
 julia> reduced = svd(filtered; nsv=20)
 DataMatrix (20239 variables and 34639 observations)